 Any child sharing too much personal information could be putting themselves at risk, however in the case of a child in care these risks are multiplied.

-- Real world locations like their home, school or current location
+● Their offline locations like their home, school or current location

-Ask them not to ‘friend’ people they don’t trust in the real world
+Ask them not to ‘friend’ people they don’t trust in the real world.

 It’s not just your child who needs to think about their security, it’s the whole family.
 Content online can end up in unexpected places.
-A ‘like’ by a friend, can mean that their friends can see the photo, or even friends of friends.
+A ‘like’ by a friend can mean that their friends can see the photo, or even friends of friends.
 Make sure your whole family follow the same rules as your child.

-If you are aware that your child is being bullied in the real world (at school for instance), think about how this bullying could be manifesting online.
-This is called cyberbullying.
-If your child is being bullied online there are some simple steps you can take to protect them.
-Childline have some great information which can help you.
+If you are aware that your child is being bullied (at school for instance), think about how this bullying could be manifesting online.
+This is sometimes called cyberbullying.
+If your child is being bullied online, there are some simple steps you can take to protect them.
+Childline have some great information which can help you with this.

 In complex situations such as these, challenges can arise.
 Your child may have come from a home where their online safety was not monitored.
 It may come as a shock to them when you attempt to implement new settings and security on the technologies and sites they use - they may be reluctant to oblige.